Theatre Works

 Theatre Works is a theatre venue, presenter and producer of independent theatre in St Kilda, Melbourne.

 Theatre Works was founded as Theatreworks, a theatre company, in 1980 by a group of young graduates from the Victorian College of the Arts including Hannie Rayson, Caz Howard, Paul Davies and Peter Summerfield.
 In the mid-1980s, the theatre company moved to the former Christ Church Parish Hall in Acland Street, St Kilda and the hall was renovated as a 146-seat theatre.

 Its name was changed to Theatre Works in 2009.
 In recent years, Theatre Works has focussed on presenting and supporting independent theatre productions across a range of theatrical genres.

-The company is currently headed by Dianne Toulson, general manager (2017–present).
+The company is currently headed by Dianne Toulson, Executive Director (2017–present).

-Recent leadership has included Artistic Director's Bryce Ives (2018-19), John Sheedy (2016–17), and Daniel Clarke (2012-2015).
+Recent leadership has included Artistic Director's Bryce Ives (2018–19), John Sheedy (2016–17), and Daniel Clarke (2012-2015).